-TikTok is different than some of the other popular social media apps because the app is largely driven by influencers and creators.
+TikTok is different than some of the other popular short-form video platforms because the app is largely driven by influencers and creators.
 Connection with “friends” through news feed content or messaging tools (such as those that are popular on Facebook and Instagram) is not a major part of TikTok.

-- TikTok has one billion active monthly users worldwide.
+- TikTok has over 1 billion active monthly users worldwide.